-Obviously, the ink used in both printers are different.
+The ink used in both printers is different.
 The ink, or dye, used in sublimation is a mixture of the dye and solvent.
 Eco-solvent ink, which is more environmentally friendly delivers higher quality output but is more costly.

 The ink used by UV printers has a unique characteristic.
 The ink contains tiny molecules of photoinitiators, a chemical compound that reacts to UV light.
 When exposed to UV light, the chemical reactions dry the ink instantly, creating a perfect printed output.